kushb98/Xcitium---OPENEDR/README.md

    - Explore and manage endpoint data through the cloud manager.
    - Conduct malware scans, view results, and manage patches.

-## Contribution Guidelines

-We welcome contributions to enhance and expand this project.
-If you'd like to contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).